-Hephaistos married the goddess Aphrodite.
+Returning to mythology, Hephaistos married the goddess Aphrodite.
 The unlikely union occurred as a result of Hephaistos capturing her mother Hera in the invisible chains of a throne he had built, and the wedding was the price of release.
-The scene is a popular one in Greek art and usually depicts Dionysus leading Hephaistos, under the influence of wine, back to Olympus to free the entrapped Hera.
+The scene is a popular one in Greek art and usually depicts Dionysos leading Hephaistos, under the influence of wine, back to Olympus to free the entrapped Hera.
 However, the marriage was not to last as Aphrodite had numerous affairs, most notably with the god Ares, although the two were caught red-handed.
 The whole story is told in some detail by the bard Demodocus in Book 8 of Homer’s Odyssey.
 Hephaistos, one day informed by Helios, spied the lovers for himself and so decided to capture them next time they made misuse of his bed by designing an ingenious and invisible net of chains around it.
 The amorous couple, sure enough, became entwined in the golden trap, and Hephaistos then called all the Olympian gods to witness the spectacle.
 Roars of laughter rang around the heights of Olympus and, when finally released, Ares fled to Thrace and Aphrodite to Paphos, Cyprus.

 Both Homer and Hesiod describe Hephaistos as ‘the cripple-foot god’ and ‘the lame one’.
 Supporting the Achaeans in the Trojan War, he memorably fights and defeats the river god Xanthos with fire and produces magnificent armour and a shield of bronze, gold, silver, and tin for Achilles, the latter being decorated with a multitude of scenes and described at great length by Homer.